-If Accuweather is correct and one of these hurricanes makes landfall, the damage can be pretty severe.
+If the forecasters are correct and one of these hurricanes makes landfall, the damage can be severe.
 This makes it a great time to review your insurance and hurricane preparations.
-This week, I’ll focus on basic preparation and next week, we’ll take a look at insurance related items to review now.
+This week I’ll focus on basic preparation and next week we’ll examine the insurance related items to review now.

-Buy & Organize Now: There are several things you can do now before the panicked run on Home Depot or the local grocery store.
+Buy & Organize Now: There are several things you can purchase now before a panicked run on Home Depot or the local grocery store.

-- Buy enough non-perishable food to feed your family for 3 to 5 days.
-Things like dry beans, pasta, rice, and canned goods work well.
-Add to that packaged tuna, salmon, and chicken that doesn’t have to be refrigerated.
+- Buy enough non-perishable food to feed your family for 3 to 5 days including dry beans, pasta, rice, and canned goods.
+Add to that packaged tuna, salmon, and chicken that doesn’t need to be refrigerated.